KARNATISAITHARUN/documentation/using-ocular/non-interactive.md

-# Interfacing with ShiftLeft Ocular
+# Non-Interactive Querying with ShiftLeft Ocular

-This tutorial shows you how to interface with ShiftLeft Ocular as part of your workflow and interactions with colleagues.

-## Passing Scripts to ShiftLeft Ocular

 ShiftLeft Ocular can be used in non-interactive mode, to execute commands and operations without typing them after the prompt.
 The commands are stored in a file which can be specified as an argument.
 ShiftLeft Ocular runs those commands and then exits.

+## Passing Scripts to ShiftLeft Ocular

-For example, include in `test.sc`
+To pass a script to ShiftLeft Ocular in non-interactive mode, include in `test.sc`

 ```
 @main def exec(cpgFile: String, outFile: String) = {